bnbsking/Python/algorithms/GRAPH_ALL3.md

         + disconnected directed: Course Schedule

     + Traversal not consider unweighted/weighted

-3. Repeat traversal problem: Start from a node and different path pass through same node. e.g. Word Search, Course Schedule
-    + delete node from parent/parents at the end of the function !!! e.g. [[0,1],[0,2],[1,2]] will has cycle if forget to delete

-4. Determine has cycle:
+3. Cycle determination:
     + undirected: must add parent (int) argument to f.
 Has node if a node visit twice excludes parent.
     + directed: must add parents (list) argument to f.
-Has node if visiting a node is already in parents. e.g. Course Schedule
+Has node if visiting a node is already in parents.
+    + directed(best): topological sort - Kahn's algorithm - remove in degree==0 nodes gradually (Iteration!!!)

+4. Repeat traversal problem: Start from a node and different path pass through same node. e.g. Word Search, Course Schedule
+    + delete node from parent/parents at the end of the function !!! e.g. [[0,1],[0,2],[1,2]] will has cycle if forget to delete